 Bay Area Brick and Mortar stores with maps:

 Notice I don't say brick-and-mortar map stores, because SF' Thomas Bros., Rand McNally, and Get Lost! stores, and The Map Store in Berkeley are long-gone,* but I do run across some bookstores with a good selection.
-A very short list but I haven't been checking when I make my rounds.
-I'll update as I notice places worth applauding.
+A very short list, but I'll update as I notice places worth applauding.
+We really aren't one.
+We revised our Google listing to say map publisher (and store) rather tahn vice versa, as we're not a store.
+That was the week we got calls from Swiss tourists looking for maps of California, and California tourists looking for maps of Switzerland.
+(We had neither; I had some suggested online sources, which are below).

-*OK, there's one Schein and Schein (on Grant in North Beach) but they are solidly in the antiquarian and rare prints vein; very knowlegeable about historical maps.
+*A real San Francico map store I've known about for years but took forever to actualy visit, is Schein and Schein (on Grant in North Beach).
+They are solidly in the antiquarian and rare prints vein; very knowlegeable about historical maps.
+Also delightful and approachable (open Sat/Sun and by appointment).

 Top of mind is Alexander Book Company on 2nd Street just a few steps south of Market Street; Bonnie keeps 3 map racks and several shoe boxes** of maps just at the top of the stair on the 2nd floor **so you know she's serious).
 Road maps, country maps, state maps, you name it.
 They carry a lot of GM Johnson maps, which are the next best thing to fill the gap left by AAA and Thomas Bros. street maps.